-3.17.1 Environmental Performance Review and Compliance Audits of approval and the commitments for the project.
+3.17.1 Environmental Performance Review and Compliance Audits

+An internal compliance tracking program will provide systematic review of the status of compliance with conditions of approval and the commitments for the project.
 This will be documented in a compliance tracking matrix prior to commencement and be regularly updated during construction and operations.